Table of Contents

-Before your wedding, you should get used to stand up straight, shoulders back and chin up (you can apply this when you have your engagement shoot so you know how you look on camera).
-You can also practice for these classic bridal poses to help smoothen the photo session onn the big day.
+Before your wedding, you should get used to stand up straight, shoulders back, and chin up (you can apply this when you have your engagement shoot so you know how you look on camera).
+You can also practice for these classic bridal poses to help smoothen the photo session on the big day.

 16. Set aside time for creative portraits

-Creative portraits is another important part of wedding photography.
-It is the time for the photographers to get amazing shots of the bride and groom without anybody else in the frame.
-Newlywed couples reflect that this is one of the times they enjoy the most on the day, since it’s their opportunity to be away from the crowd and enjoy private moments as husband and wife after the ceremony.
+Creative portraits are another important part of wedding photography.
+It is time for the photographers to get amazing shots of the bride and groom without anybody else in the frame.
+Newlywed couples reflect that this is one of the times they enjoy the most on the day since it’s their opportunity to be away from the crowd and enjoy private moments as husband and wife after the ceremony.